ifakFAST/Mediator.Net/Doc/HowTo_Modules.md

 ## Create project

-* Create a new console application project targeting .Net Core 3.1 or .Net 4.6.1 or higher
+* Create a new console application project targeting .Net 7 or .Net 4.6.1 or higher
 * Add a reference to **MediatorLib**

 ## Create module class